Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 It's fine.

-And they've also used policies to divide our communities.
+And they've also used policies to divide our communities, pitted north versus south, old versus young, some communities against the other.

-That's why we've got to be vigilant and we've got to work really hard to be friends of our neighbors, provide allyship.
+That's why we've got to be vigilant, and we've got to work really hard to be friends of our neighbours, provide allyship.

-And one of the things I'm really proud of is how you know you know, Muslims and Jews work together, or Hindus and Sikhs work together, or Christians and Muslims work together and so forth.
+And one of the things I'm really proud of is how Muslims and Jews work together, or Hindus and Sikhs work together, or Christians and Muslims work together, and so forth.

 That's a really good model.

-I was last night at London Citizens, and on the stage uh was you know a rabbi and uh you know uh a Muslim leader working together to support asylum seekers.
+I was last night at London Citizens, and on the stage was a rabbi and a Muslim leader working together to support asylum seekers.

-I mean I've I've been have you seen a lot of Jews and Muslims working together on the streets of London.
+Have you seen a lot of Jews and Muslims working together on the streets of London?

 We all have to work together, Muslims, Jews, Hindus, Sikhs, Christians, to get as many Muslims into this country as possible.